acejump/AceJump/README.md

 * [Alex Plate](https://github.com/AlexPl292)
 * [Stefan Monnier](https://www.iro.umontreal.ca/~monnier/)

 AceJump is made possible by users just like you!
-If you enjoy using AceJump, please consider [contributing](#contributing).
+If you enjoy using AceJump, please consider [Contributing](#contributing).

 <!-- Badges -->
 [jetbrains-team-page]: https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub